Lord's Prayer: 1988 English Language Liturgical Consultation

-All these versions are based on the text in Matthew, rather than Luke, of the prayer given by Jesus:

-Matthew 6:9–13 (ESV)

-"Pray then like this: 'Our Father in heaven, hallowed be your name.
-Your kingdom come, your will be done, on earth as it is in heaven.
-Give us this day our daily bread, and forgive us our debts, as we also have forgiven our debtors.
-And lead us not into temptation, but deliver us from evil.

-Luke 11:2–4 (ESV)

-And he said to them, "When you pray, say: 'Father, hallowed be your name.
-Your kingdom come.
-Give us each day our daily bread, and forgive us our sins, for we ourselves forgive everyone who is indebted to us.
-And lead us not into temptation.

 Analysis

-Saint Augustine of Hippo gives the following analysis of the Lord's Prayer, which elaborates on Jesus' words just before it in Matthew's Gospel: "Your Father knows what you need before you ask him.
-Pray then in this way" (Mt.
-6:8–9):This excerpt from Augustine is included in the Office of Readings in the Catholic Liturgy of the Hours.
+Augustine of Hippo gives the following analysis of the Lord's Prayer, which elaborates on Jesus' words just before it in the Gospel of Matthew: "Your Father knows what you need before you ask him.
+Pray then in this way" (Matthew 6:8–9):

+This excerpt from Augustine is included in the Office of Readings in the Catholic Liturgy of the Hours.

 Many have written biblical commentaries on the Lord's Prayer.
 Contained below are a variety of selections from some of those commentaries.